proxyroot/proxyroot.github.io/_posts/2020-05-15-writing-beautiful-tests-with-pytest.markdown

 ### Shenanigans of datetime

-Lets write a quick function that returns an dictionary as below to functions.py file
+Lets write a quick function that returns a datetime object as below to functions.py file

 ```python